ISUgenomics/geospatialworkbook/IntroPhotogrammetry/OpenDroneMap/02-ODM-modules.md

 <div style="background: mistyrose; padding: 15px; margin-bottom: 20px;">
 <span style="font-weight:800;">WARNING:</span>
 <br><span style="font-style:italic;">
-Note especially to update the path to the GCP file <code>geo.txt</code> (with the assignment of GCPs to images): <br>
+Note especially to update the path to the GCP file, <code>geo.txt</code> (with the assignment of GCPs to images): <br>
 <b>--gcp $output_dir/code/images/geo.txt</b> <br><br>
-If you do not have this file, completely remove this line from the script (instead of commenting #).
-In this case, the EXIF metadata will be used.
+If you do not have this file, completely <u>remove this line</u> from the script (instead of commenting with #).
+In that case, the EXIF metadata will be used.
 </span>
 </div>